Lifting generic maps to embeddings. The double point obstruction: Introduction

 It is not hard to elaborate on this construction so as to prove Theorem \ref{th1} for generic maps without triple points (see Proposition \ref{3pt-free} for the PL case).
 Let us note that a generic smooth map without triple points is a smooth fold map. \end{remark}

 \begin{remark} If $k=1$, then generic maps $N^n\to M^m$, where $2(m+k)\ge 3(n+1)$, have no triple points.
 Thus the case $k=1$ in Theorem \ref{th1} is also quite easy. \end{remark}

-\begin{remark} A natural approach to proving Theorem \ref{th1} is by trying to adapt Haefliger's generalized Whitney trick (see \cite{Ad}*{\S VII.4}).
+\begin{remark} A natural approach to proving Theorem \ref{th1} is by trying to adapt Haefliger's generalized Whitney trick (see \cite{Ad}*{\S VII.4}; see also \cite{Sz1} for an alternative proof).
 In fact, our proof below can be used to embed a core part of Haefliger's ``standard model'' into a generic lift of $f$ in a way that agrees with the projection $M\x\R^k\to M$.
 However, it is far from clear how one could possibly construct appropriate global Haefliger-style framings especially when $\Delta_f$ is not immersed in $N$.

 We prove Theorem \ref{th1} by what can be called a new kind of generalized Whitney trick.
 It contrasts with the Whitney--Haefliger(--Koschorke) approach in that ours describes the desired homotopy essentially by an explicit formula.
 (The formula is only aware of pairs of points, and may overlook triple-point information; because of this, the homotopy given by the formula has to be slightly perturbed.)
 Haefliger's construction is less explicit in that it depends on the choice of an embedding of the ``standard model'', whose existence is proved using obstruction theory.
 However, it is difficult to compare the two versions of generalized Whitney trick directly because they apply under incompatible hypotheses. \end{remark}